denyskryvobok/university-cms/README.md

 - Methods for deleting and adding a student were added to the group service.
 - Endpoints were added to the group controller by adding and deleting students, and an endpoint was added to get all the students of the selected group.

-#### Try functionality
+#### Try functionality:

+###### All Students:
+when: you click on the "Students" button on the navigation bar\
+then: you will be redirected to the page with all the students
+###### Student Manager:
-To see all students - you can click on the "Students" button on the navigation bar.
-If you have the admin role, you can click on the "Manage Groups" button on the admin page.
-On the group manager page, you will see a list of all groups, where each group has a button "Select students for a group" by clicking on it, you will be redirected to a page where all students from this group will be shown.
+when: you click on the "Manage Groups" button in the admin profile and click the "Select students for a group" button\
+then: you will be redirected to a page where all students from this group will be shown
+###### Add Student for group:
-On this page, you can remove a student from a group by clicking the divide button or adding a student to a group from the list above the table.
+when: you select a student from the list above the table add click the "Add Student" button\
+then: the student will be added to the group
+###### Delete Student from group:
+when: you click on the "Delete" button in the students table for the selected student of the group\
+then: the student will be deleted from the group

 ### 8) Implement Teachers view + edit features